 These days, contractors must do everything they can to control their job costs.
 Controlling material and subcontractor expenses is especially critical because mismanagement can jeopardize both cash flow and profits.
-To avoid these risks, many companies use purchase order and subcontract management systems.
+To avoid these risks, many companies use purchase order and subcontract software and management systems.
 The big hitters take it a step further.
 They rely on construction-specific accounting systems to help streamline the processes and improve their decision-making capabilities.

 Purchase orders—still considered the best accounting practice for managing the ordering of goods and services—have been around for more than 100 years.
 They allow companies to specify, confirm and track every detail of an order placed with a vendor.
 In construction, purchase orders (and similar subcontract management systems) are even more valuable since they enable contractors to never lose sight of committed costs from the beginning to the end of a project.
 Efficient construction purchase order/subcontract systems provide such advantages as: